-As the global economy begins to cautiously reopen, companies around the world are exploring ways to gradually reopen their workplaces.
-Employers now face new questions over how to reintegrate their workforces in a safe, efficient, and legally compliant manner.
+As the global economy looks to begin the recovery, some countries are starting to plan their cautious roadmaps out of lockdown.
+Companies are therefore exploring ways to gradually reopen their workplaces.
+Employers now face new questions over how to reintegrate their workforces in a safe, efficient, and legally compliant manner and there will be new challenges regarding the COVID-19 vaccine.
 Norton Rose Fulbright provides this interactive global checklist on the recent development of strategies, tools and frameworks designed to assist returning employees to the workplace.

-Our guide has recently been updated to include current information on measures and plans regarding re-opening and returning to the workplace, as well as key resources for employers operating across Canada and globally.
-Key topics and resources include screening measures, managing teleworking employees, dealing with refusals to return to work, and more.
+Our guide has recently been updated to include current information on the safety and employment issues surrounding the COVID-19 vaccine and plans regarding re-opening and returning to the workplace.
+Key topics and resources include screening measures, managing teleworking employees, dealing with refusals to return to work, the COVID-19 vaccine and more.

 Covering multiple jurisdictions, our interactive cross-border guide covers questions around reopening the workplace, including: